imoran/Calendarly/README.md

 - [ ] Select a service.
 - [ ] Select an appointment date/time
 - [ ] Confirm their selected appointment
-- [ ] Book/cancel/reschedule appointments using the `Google Calendar API`

 ## Wireframes